 When you went through airport security checks, you walked passed metal detectors and occasionally were scanned by a handheld device.
 There was no worry if carried in your purse or carry-on food, drinks, nail clippers or for that matter scissors.
-It was a personal pleasure of mine to go to pass the time sitting at an airport to watch planes takeoff or land.
+It was a personal pleasure of mine to go to pass the time sitting at an airport to watch planes take off or land.

 Sadly, the current generation will never know that it was not the way it is right now.
 Having to wait in a long line to be searched from head to toe with the fear that one forgot to empty their handbag or pocket of small vials, drinks or food.
 It is unfortunate but I dread going to airports.
-In fact I try to avoid traveling by plane as much as possible.
+In fact, I try to avoid traveling by plane as much as possible.
 Not only do I get perturbed by the security procedures but also the new body scan machines that may pose serious health risks.

 Sadly, we have given up our personal freedom at the expense of security.
 How true were the words of Benjamin Franklin, “Those who would give up essential Liberty, to purchase a little temporary Safety, deserve neither Liberty nor Safety.”
-For those who for some reason may not know how this all came about, I present below the events and consequences of how we arrived to our current state of affairs.
+For those who for some reason may not know how this all came about, I present below the events and consequences of how we arrived at our current state of affairs.

 The 9/11 Attacks

 With a total of over 3000 people were killed, including those on the plane and the subsequent destruction brought about from the Twin Towers falling apart.
-This prompted the U.S.A to become unanimous in stomping out the possibility of other terrorist activity by that of airplane related accidents.
+This prompted the U.S.A to become unanimous in stomping out the possibility of other terrorist activity by that of airplane-related accidents.

 Many acts were put in place due to the attacks on American soil.
 Acts that included the creation of TSA, the Patriot Act, and the FBI Domestic Investigations and Operations Guide.
-All which may have caused more issues than actually protecting people.
+All of which may have caused more issues than actually protecting people.

 The Patriot Act was an act that allowed the government to take suspected terrorists off the street with no trial.
-The FBI Domestic Investigations and Operations Guide is an act that allows for the racial profiling of Muslim Americans, as it allows tracking and tagging of this type of ethnic group as to deter further disasters in the future.
+The FBI Domestic Investigations and Operations Guide is an act that allows for the racial profiling of Muslim Americans, as it allows tracking and tagging of this type of ethnic group to deter further disasters in the future.

 What Is The Transportation Security Administration?

 Created on November, 26 of 2001, this department is only 16 years old.
 This department was created after the horrible tragedy of 9/11.
-This acted as a catalyst of the much argued and supposedly needed form of governing to ensure the chance of a disastrous airline situation would never occur.
+This acted as a catalyst for the much argued and supposedly needed form of governing to ensure the chance of a disastrous airline situation would never occur.

-There was never a specific “TSA”, every airport had their own rules and regulations.
+There was never a specific “TSA”, every airport had its own rules and regulations.
 There had been situations in the past in which this danger was very pronounced, such as the terrorist attacks in 1985, in which terrorist cells attacked airports in Rome and Venice.
 As well as a hijacking of a commercial plane that lasted for 15 days, in which the plane was forced to constantly refuel and fly until the demands of the terrorists on board had been met.